 Cost of Renting A First Apartment

 TDS Reader Contributors

 Ready for First Apartment?

 I wanted to know how I can determine how much money I would need to live on my own.
-And is it a good idea to set aside money for furniture now, while I'm living at home.
-Or buy furniture and put it in storage.
+How much are the costs of renting an apartment?
+And is it a good idea to set aside money for furniture now, while I'm living at home?
+Or buy furniture and put it in storage?
 Which is best?

 First, keep track of your current expenses.
 Write down everything you spend for the next month at least (*including* anything you put on a credit card).
 This will give you an idea of where your money goes now.

 Next, take a walk through a supermarket.
 Pretend you're shopping for a week (maybe take a shopping list with you) and see what it will cost.
 Multiply by 4.3 for a month's food cost.
 (Do you eat a lot of meals out?
 Maybe you'd want to reconsider that.)